Photo by Matthew Bennett on Unsplash

 Hotels can attract thieves and scammers.
 Here’s how to keep from becoming a victim:

 - Before you leave the front desk, grab two hotel business cards.
-Take one when you go out in case you get lost and need directions back.
+Take one when you go out in case you get lost.
 Leave the other card by your bed so you have the hotel’s exact name and location if you need to call for help.

 - Bring along a rubber door wedge, flashlight and night light.
 The wedge can be a deterrent, and the flashlight and night light help you find around your room in the middle of the night.